roy-276/Near-Support-App/contract/README.md

 # Near Support App

-This smart contract is build with the aim of supporting content creators around the world.
-It helps people show their support by providing them with a easy and secure way to send tokens in NEAR to their content creators.\
+This smart contract was created with the intention of assisting content creators all over the world.
+It allows people to show their support by providing an easy and secure way to send NEAR tokens to content creators.
-NEAR protocol provides all the neccesary features for this purpose.
+The NEAR protocol includes all of the features required for this purpose.

 ## How it works